vuillaut/info801/machine_learning/NY_taxi_fare_prediction_TP.md

 Does that seem consistent with a taxi ride within the city?
 Select data that have longitude between (-74.3, -73.7) and latitudes between (40.5, 40.9).
 We use only this data for the rest of the project.

-8. Is there some inconsistant or missing data?
+8. Is there some inconsistent or missing data?
 Explain what and why.
 Remove it.